dZelenka-pathway/curriculum/README.md

 ```
 Example of CK-12 Flexbook: [https://flexbooks.ck12.org/cbook/ck-12-algebra-i-concepts]

-Upload these documents to the Pages section in Canvas as html
+You may need to ask Flint to "code in html" after it produces these docs.
+Upload these documents to the Pages section in Canvas as html.

+## Step 2

+After Step 1 in same chat, use css/template_assessment_standard_guide.html as a template to "Code in html."